-This policy outlines the underlying philosophy, purpose, nature, organisation and management of pupil behaviour at North West London Jewish Day School.
+This policy outlines the underlying philosophy, purpose, nature, organisation and management of pupil behaviour at North West London Jewish Day School (North West or NWLJDS).
 It is a living document designed to enhance the development of positive relationships among pupils, adults working in the school, parents and other members of the wider school community.